 Getting paid to write poems all day long may seem like a dream to some, but the reality is it’s often challenging and submission fees can quickly add up.

-Have you successfully published and been paid for your poetry somewhere?
+Have you ever been successfully published and been paid for your poetry somewhere?
+Tell us your story in the comments below!